qrpesblaca-cpe/HOA3.1_Team6/README.md

 		 	mariadb

    	1.4 Run the command ansible-playbook --ask-become-pass config.yml to verify that each roles were installed correctly.
-   * Use git push and commit to upload the local repository content to GitHub repository.
+   * Use git push and commit to upload the local repository content to GitHub repository...